doctorfree/RoonCommandLine/README.md

 ## Removal

-The Roon Command Line scripts, patches, and configuration can be removed by executing the "uninstall.sh" script in the RoonCommandLine source directory.
+The Roon Command Line scripts, patches, and configuration can be removed by executing the "macUninstall" script in the RoonCommandLine source directory.

     $ cd $HOME/src/RoonCommandLine
-	$ ./uninstall.sh
+	$ ./macUninstall

 ## Troubleshooting